JohnM97/CS499-ePortfolio/docs/pages/artifact-software.md

 ## Overview

-This artifact is the Express server entry point for my CS 465 full stack project.
-The original `app.js` contained routing, configuration, and error handling in one file.
-The enhanced version refactors the server into smaller modules and centralizes configuration.
+The artifact comes from my CS 465 full stack project, Travlr Getaways, a travel booking web application built using the MEAN stack (MongoDB, Express, Angular, Node.js).
+The goal of the project was to create a functional travel site where users could view available trips, explore details, and manage bookings through a modern web interface.

+At the heart of this system was the Express server, specifically the app.js file, which acted as the entry point for routing, configuration, and middleware.
+In its original state, this file was monolithic: it contained routing logic, error handling, middleware setup, and environment configuration all in one place.
+While functional for a small demo project, this structure lacked scalability, clarity, and maintainability.

+The enhanced version presented here refactors the server by separating concerns into dedicated modules for middleware, logging, error handling, and CORS.
+This improves maintainability, security, and readability while preserving the original project functionality.

 ## Why I Included It